 I was good with a gun, I admit, but most of my time was spent working with people who had different opinions and a conflict of interest.
 This created problems I couldn’t just shoot.
 Instead, they required people skills; I suspect many of you can relate.

-Today’s business world is volatile, uncertain, complex, and ambiguous.
+Today’s world is volatile, uncertain, complex, and ambiguous.
 If you want to move your career or company forward, you have to learn how to be a better leader:

 The FBI does not hire new agents based on their skills.
 Instead, they hire by the traits and values exhibited by applicants and then train new agents with the skill sets they will need.
 If an agent has the right values, traits, and abilities, they can learn anything.